Magic and the power of intentional belief

 We should then constantly test and evaluate our own assertions and never assume that the truth we’ve discovered is the final truth.
 Firm beliefs mark the end of progress.

 For me, this process has led to insights and artistic ideas.
 Staying within the frameworks provided by others is not creative.
-To be creative is to revolt against the conventional and explore new territory, test new belief patterns, and perceive the world through new lenses of our own imagining.
+To be creative is to revolt against convention and explore new territory, test new belief patterns, and perceive the world through new lenses of our own imagining.

 Art by Benjavisa Ruangvaree.